-- 1. Meet all admission policies and complete all required admission forms of the college. - Submit a completed Cosmetology Admission/Interview Application. - Submit a copy of his or her high school diploma or a copy of GED test scores certifying the student is a high school graduate. - 4.
-Test out of Basics of College Reading and Writing-ENG 047 and Developmental Math-MAT 046 or higher on the COMPASS or ASSET test. - 5.
+- 1. Meet all admission policies and complete all required admission forms of the college. - Submit a completed Cosmetology Admission/Interview Application. - 3.
+Submit a copy of his or her high school diploma or a copy of GED test scores certifying the student is a high school graduate. - 4.
+Test into college level reading and writing using COMPASS/ASSET or ACT composite. - 5.
 Complete a personal interview with members of the cosmetology faculty.
 During the interview the student will be required to complete an aptitude test.